 Swimming All Year Round for Better Mental Health

 The repetitive motion has a calming, meditative effect.
-Swimming regularly may help boost self-confidence and self-esteem.
+Swimming regularly may help reduce stress, anxiety and symptoms of seasonal affective disorder, and can boost self-confidence over time.

 Release endorphins